 Ideas to avoid Amazon FBA Storage Fees

 Understanding the source of these Long-term storage fees is already half of the battle, but what more can you do to minimize these costs?
-Luckily, there are ways in order to get around storage charges which can reduce their impact on your finances:
+Luckily, there are ways to get around storage charges which can reduce their impact on your finances:

-Strategies on Pricing and Getting Inventory Moving
+Strategies for Pricing and Getting Inventory Moving

 Planning Around the Inventory Cleanup Date

-When you do figure out what items can be deemed as harder to unload, you may opt to send in more stock of these items after the Inventory Cleanup Date.
+When you figure out what items can be deemed harder to unload, you may opt to send in more stock of these items after the Inventory Cleanup Date.
 As we’ve discussed, Amazon tallies long-term storage fees every 15th day of the month.
-You can then choose to send in items after this specific date in order to offset any potential costs to another timeframe, lending some flexibility to how you approach storage costs.
+You can then choose to send in items after this specific date to offset any potential costs to another timeframe, lending some flexibility to how you approach storage costs.